Oiboo/TRTL-Simulator/README.md

  **Current Mechanix:**

  Single player

  Walk / Swim

+ Level up

- Level up by eating both plants and animals smaller than you
+      by eating both plants and animals smaller than you

        Increase in size with each lvl up

+ Chests

- Chests with "loot" - EXP
+      --with "loot" - EXP

  Health

  Oxygen

+ Hunger

- Hunger -- Over eaten -- Purple bar
+      -- Over eaten -- Purple bar

+ Bask

- Bask -- sleep to increase health and increase hunger
+      -- sleep to increase health and increase hunger

+ Races

- Races -- find blue rings to initiate a race with timer -- race doesn't respawn if you fail
+      - find blue rings to initiate a race with timer -- race doesn't respawn if you fail

  Day and night cycle

+ Stats

- Stats - Food eaten, Days survived
+      - Food eaten, Days survived

+ Fish

- Fish - Created a streaming box for the fish.
+      - Created a streaming box for the fish.
 When player is in x distance spawn or de-spawn fish
       - Drag streaming box into project and select the fish you want to appear in that area and the quantity

       - Fish do not adhere to landscape collisions - they go through walls

+Enemies

-Enemies - Crab ai chases player
+      - Crab ai chases player
       - shark ai does nothing -- Bug teleports player to random area on map -- probably not random

+NPC

-NPC -  Talk to npc
+      -  Talk to npc
       -  Removed missions from NPC

+Pause Menu

-Pause Menu  - Map
+            - Map
             - Stats
             - Controls - not updated